-Here we quantitatively measure how much the generated beats can replace the real ones in a classification test (i.e., function as real beat).
-The metrics used for the authenticity tests are $\bm{(A)}$ Average Precision scores, $\bm{(B)}$ the Area Under the Curve (AUC) of the Precision-Recall Curves as well as $\bm{(C)}$ the AUC of the Receiver Operating Characteristic curves (AUC ROC score).
+Here we quantitatively measure how much the generated beats can replace (i.e., function as) the real ones in a classification test.
+The metrics used for the authenticity tests are $\bm{(A)}$ Average Precision scores, $\bm{(B)}$ the Area Under the Curve (AUC) of the Precision-Recall Curves, as well as $\bm{(C)}$ the AUC of the Receiver Operating Characteristic curves (AUC ROC score).

-The Average Precision scores show that WGAN-GP model outperforms the DDPM in correctly classifying the beats (minimizing FP and maximizing TP).
+The Average Precision scores show that WGAN-GP model outperforms the DDPM in correctly classifying the beats, minimizing FP and maximizing TP.
 It should be noted that micro- and macro-averages are the same as the test set is balanced (Table \ref{table: gb auth test}).